 Even if your layover is only an hour long, you can still enjoy a hearty sampling of central Texas food at Austin-Bergstrom International Airport.
 Several locally owned restaurants have small outposts in the airport.

 If you have a craving for rich Southern food, look no further than Hoover’s.
 Whether you like your chicken fried, in a fresh biscuit or with a side of waffles, you’ll be ready for a good snooze on the flight after eating here.

 For a non-greasy, quasi-healthy option, head to Thundercloud Subs.
 The California club is my go-to sandwich, with avocado, bacon and turkey.
 The Austin club with chicken is also an excellent grab-and-go sandwich.
+Vegetarian options abound on the menu.
+Try the Nada Chicken sub or the hummus sandwich.
 The prices are reasonable too, unlike many airport eateries.

 In addition to top-notch ice cream and shakes, Amy’s manages to find employees who can stay cheerful amid the throngs of grumpy travelers.
+Many of them are "theater kids" and they're more than happy to put on a show for you.
+They'll toss the ice cream in the air, behind their back and crack jokes while they're doing it.
+The locally made ice cream is the main draw, but the entertainment is certainly a part of Amy's long-lasting success.
 There’s an extensive menu of “crushables” that can be added to any ice cream; my favorite is the toffee crunch bar.
 If you need to cheer up an exhausted kid, or give yourself a pick-me-up, this is the place to go at the Austin airport.